catvw/ece251-computer/REPORT.md

 The branch controller could be a subset of the instruction decoder, but it also takes into the account the value of the accumulator, hence the separate module.
+Here's what each of the lines mean:

+* `advance_by_one`: whether the program counter should advance by one in addition to other things. *Un*set if `should_near_branch` is set or the processor is stalled, but *set* if `is_register_branch` is set to get the correct value for the program counter after the branch completes.
+* `should_near_branch`: whether a near branch should be executed; set if the next instruction is a near-branch (`B`, `BZ`, or `BNN`) *and* that branch should actually be taken, based on the value of the accumulator and which specific branch it is.
+This line is ANDed with each bit of the sign-extended immediate and added to the program counter to set the next-counter value.
+* `is_register_branch`: whether we're executing a branch to a "register" (`BR` or `BA`).
+The program counter is set to the value of the register/the accumulator and the *next*-counter value is read into the register specified (check the multiplexer ahead of the register file).
+* "Reg, not acc?": set if we're executing `BR` and not `BA`; undefined (and inconsequential) otherwise.
+Determines where the next-counter value comes from.

 ## Timing Diagrams
 You said to do separate diagrams for the single-cycle and pipelined